oroinc/documentation/user/back-office/system/consent-management/index.rst

 Configure Consent Management in the Back-Office
 ===============================================

-.. hint:: Read more on this topic in :ref:`Concept Guides: Consents <user-guide--consents>`.
+.. hint:: Read more on this topic in the :ref:`Consent Management Concept Guide <user-guide--consents>`.

 .. _user-guide--consents--create: